Welcome

 Please note that we use the term “Eastern Métis” to refer to a social movement that involves individual and organizational claims to being “Eastern Métis,” “Québec Métis,” “Acadian-Métis,” “Mi’kmaq-Métis,” “Algonquin-Métis,” and increasingly, false claims to being Algonquin, Mi’kmaq, Abenaki, Huron-Wendat, and other First Nation peoples whose territories are located in this region.

-The website includes a “storymap” that features a GIS map of some of the organizations and court cases surveyed through our project.
-The story map hasn’t been updated since 2020 though the main website is updated regularly.
-As of January 2024, we have included about 100 organizations that are involved in the “Eastern Métis” movement and about 120 court cases that have involved legal claims to being “Métis” in various Canadian courts.
-The individuals and organizations involved in these cases have all lost in court.
+We have included about 100 organizations that are involved in the “Eastern Métis” movement and about 175 court cases that have involved legal claims to being “Métis” in various Canadian courts.
+The individuals and organizations involved in these cases have lost all of them involving constitutional rights, but they sometimes win cases in family court and seeking post-conviction relief (Gladue cases).

 Darryl Leroux’s book, Distorted Descent: White Claims to Indigenous Identity, which includes an analysis of some of this material, was published in September 2019.